-• If the home point is not set, the aircraft will record the take-off point as the default home point.
+• If the home point is not set, the aircraft will take the take-off point as the default home point.

-- Appropriate altitude limit and distance limit settings can improve flight safety. - The altitude limit should not be set lower than the RTH altitude value.
-The altitude limit setting should comply with local (within the flight operation area) laws and regulations.
-Flying the aircraft in an unsuitable flight altitude may have legal risks.
-Please comply with the fight safety requirements of relevant areas during flight operations. - When the aircraft initiates a return to home due to a disconnection, even if the aircraft reconnects to the remote controller, it will continue the return process.
-In this case, you can short press or press and hold the "Pause" button on the remote controller for 2 seconds until the RC emits a "beep" sound to pause the return process or exit the auto return, or pull the pitch stick down to exit auto return.
-After exiting the auto return, the RC will regain the control of the aircraft.
+- Appropriate altitude limit and distance limit settings can improve flight safety. - The altitude limit value set should not be lower than the value of the RTH altitude, and should conform to the requirements of the local laws and regulations (within the flight range).
+Aircraft flying at an inappropriate altitude may pose legal risks.
+Please comply with the flight safety requirements of the relevant areas. - When the aircraft initiates a return to home due to a disconnection, even if the aircraft reconnects to the remote controller, it will continue the return process.
+In this case, user can pause or exit the auto return by shortly pressing the pause button "" on the remote control, or long pressing the button for 2 seconds until the remote controller emits a "beep" sound, or pulling down the pitch stick of the remote controller.
+After the auto return, the remote controller will regain the control of the aircraft.

-■ OA Settings
+OA Settings

-In the sidebar of the "Settings" interface, tap the "🗐" icon to enter the "OA Settings" interface, where you can conduct the following operations:
+In the sidebar of the "Settings" interface, tap the "(3)" icon to enter the "OA Settings" interface, you can perform the following operations.